EU Convention on the Law Applicable to Contractual Obligations

 (b) the provisions of Article 10 (1) (e).

-the first day of the third calendar month after notification of the
+3. Any Contracting State may at any time withdraw a reservation which it has made; the reservation shall cease to have effect on the first day of the third calendar month after notification of the withdrawal.

 Title III - Final Provisions